greatkay-olowo/RPS-App/README.md

 # Rock---Paper---Scissors-App
 Rock paper scissors app.

+This app was built with HTML5, CSS3 and Vanilla Javscript.

 This app allows you to play Rock Paper Scissors game with the computer.

 The computer plays at random.